Santhosh-Charanthu/Shop-Management/README.md

 ## 🚀 How to Run

-1. Clone or download the project folder.
+Clone or download the repository.
+2. Navigate to the `pages/shop-dashboard/` folder.
-2. Open `User_Management.html` in your browser to get started.
+3. Open `index.html` in your browser to launch the application.
 3. Navigate through dashboards and forms using buttons and links.

 ---